CallidusRobot/Documentation/Hardware.md

 - SDA
 - SCL
-- Power at 5V (looks better) and use I2C level shifter (could be powered at 3V3, but high power consumption is bad)
+- Power at 5V (looks better) and use I2C level shifter (could be powered at 3V3, but looks better at 5V)

 ## WS2812
 WS2812 (level shifted to 5V), 60 LED/m, 60mAp/LED, Protection series resistor 330R, 100-1000uF decoupling